Home > Recipes > Gluten-Free Blueberry Muffins (Banana Oat, Dairy-Free)

 • Mashed bananas – the creamy, thickening power of ripe mashed banana is perfect for replacing some of the fat and sugar content.

-• Blueberries – fresh or frozen.
+• Blueberries – use fresh or frozen.

 • Egg – the biding agent, for structure.